Table of contents

 It is difficult to define low testosterone levels since the levels tend to vary throughout the day and may be affected by lifestyle factors such as weight, nutrition, alcohol consumption, and certain medications.

 This condition can happen to men at any age, but it is much more prevalent in older males.
-Some estimates suggest that the condition affects over 40% of men aged 45 and older.
+Some estimates suggest that it affects over 40% of men aged 45 and older.

 While the medical term for low testosterone levels is hypogonadism, the condition is also referred to as Testosterone Deficiency Syndrome (TD) or Low Testosterone (Low-T).
-Some common symptoms of low testosterone in men include:
+Some common symptoms in men include:

-- Erectile dysfunction, or problems developing or maintaining an erection
+- Erectile dysfunction, or problems maintaining or developing an erection

-- Other changes in your erections, such as fewer spontaneous erections
+- Other erection changes, such as fewer spontaneous erections

 - Decreased libido or sex drive